-The New Yorker calls the gig economy the "on-demand, peer, or platform economy."
-Embodied by companies like Uber, TaskRabbit, Airbnb, Handy, Thumbtack, and Fiverr, the gig economy operates by offering marketplaces based on ratings and payment systems routed through apps.
+Closely associated with companies like Uber, TaskRabbit, Handy, Thumbtack, and Fiverr, the gig economy relies on marketplaces that are based on supplier ratings and payment systems usually routed through apps.

-These gig-based platforms offer people with a wide selection of skills and abilities to earn money by performing "gigs" for other people -- be that picking up groceries or providing a lift to the airport.
+These platforms give people with various skills and abilities the chance to earn money by performing 'gigs' for clients.
+This could be anything from picking up and delivering groceries to professional consulting or business advisory services.

-The people who participate in the gig economy come from a massive selection of backgrounds.
+The people who participate in the gig economy come from a wide range of backgrounds.
 While some are part-timers looking to make some extra money outside their day job, others are full-time gig economy devotees who make their living solely from on-demand work.

 how has the gig economy impacted labor and the labor market?